Imaging is a critical adjunct to the comprehensive evaluation of the trauma patient.

 INITIAL IMAGING FOR THE ASSESSMENT OF BLUNT TRAUMA

 Imaging of the trauma patient is integrated as a part of the secondary clinical survey in the resuscitation suite.
-The goal of the initial imaging studies is to identify life-threatening, ...
+The goal of the initial imaging studies ...